 Dinsmore hired Hogan in 2019 and played a coordinating and editing role in the Defenseless project.
 He now holds a leadership position with Spectrum News Maine.

 Before coming to the Monitor, Hogan worked for the Frederick (Md.)
 News-Post and interned twice for The Washington Post.
 Her Defenseless project recently received national recognition, named a “finalist” in the investigative reporting category for the Institute for Nonprofit News.
 INN supports more than 300 non-profit newsrooms in the U.S. that are dedicated to non-partisan, public service journalism.
 The Maine Monitor is a member of INN.

-  Hogan also picked up three MPA category awards in the Weekly 2 division, for the best courts story, best investigative story and best business story (co-winner was Meg Robbins, the Monitor’s former managing editor).
+Hogan also picked up three MPA category first place awards in the Weekly 2 division, for the best courts story, best investigative story and best business story (co-winner was Meg Robbins, the Monitor’s former managing editor).

 “Led by Samantha’s prestigious award, the breadth of accomplishment from the Monitor team shows that our peers see what a difference that we make in Maine,” said Eric Conrad, who joined the Monitor in July of this year as editor and executive director.